-The role of the ART ethical guidelines in the regulation of ART
+The role of the ART guidelines in the regulation of ART

 State and Territory ART legislation

 Legislation in four states regulates ART - the Victorian Assisted Reproductive Treatment Act (2008), the New South Wales Assisted Reproductive Technology Act (2007), the South Australian Assisted Reproductive Treatment Act (1988) and the Western Australian Human Reproductive Technology Act (1991).
 Each of these pieces of legislation established a state regulatory body which issues licences to clinics that provide ART services.
-The ART Guidelines have been adopted through these pieces of legislation.
-When there are anomalies between the state acts and the guidelines, the state acts have precedence.
+When there are anomalies between the state acts and the guidelines, the legislation takes precedence.

 Review of the ART Guidelines

 Part B of the ART guidelines are currently under review.
 Public consultation on draft revisions commenced on 23 July 2015.
 Click here for further details.

 Page last updated on 23 July 2015